zahilaty/FlightVHF/README.md

 # Dataset
 The dataset was collected with commercial COTS components: Raspberry Pi 3B, RTL-SDR dongle and VHF antenna (total cost < 100$).
-A GNU Radio block that contains channalizer and spectral power detection recorded samples for off-line processing.
+A GNU Radio block that contains channalizer and spectral power detection module recorded samples for offline processing.
 About 150 records out of ~8300 were labeled (see Labels.csv).
 The dataset is not publicly available, as it was specifically collected for this project.